ardalis/kata-catalog/katas/File Logger.md

 1. The IT manager doesn't want to have to open multiple files on Mondays.
 Any time logging is occurring on a Saturday or Sunday, have it log to a file called "weekend.txt".
 If it already exists, it can just append to it.

 1. Actually, the manager just gave us new requirements.
 The first time you log to a file on a new weekend, make sure you start with a fresh "weekend.txt" file.
+Rename the old one based on the date of the Saturday of that weekend, e.g. weekend-YYYYMMDD.txt.

 # Resources #